magsenche/hanazono/docs/code/docker.md

 : Specifies the default command for the container when it runs, which can be overridden by command-line options.

 Difference [`ENTRYPOINT` vs `CMD`](https://aws.amazon.com/fr/blogs/france/demystifier-entrypoint-et-cmd-dans-docker/)

+??? question "Docker: difference between ENTRYPOINT and CMD"
+    ENTRYPOINT determines the default command when the container starts, while CMD specifies the default command for the container when it runs but can be overridden

 ## docker-compose
 ```yaml title="docker-compose.yml"